Homotopy Methods for Convex Optimization: Examples of Homotopies

-Generalizing spectrahedra to \emph{rigidly convex} sets (see \cref{def:real_zero}) leads to the notion of \emph{hyperbolic programming}.
+Throughout this paper, we assume that the constraint $M \mathbf{x} = \mathbf{b}$ is non-trivial; otherwise, the feasible set would be $\Lambda_{++}(h)$, which is unbounded.
+This allows us to consider the hyperbolic program as an optimization problem over a rigidly convex set.
+Note that a similar situation occurs in semidefinite programming when $I_s$ is replaced by $\mathbf{0}$ in $A(\mathbf{x})$.

 Rigidly convex sets arise from so-called \emph{real zero polynomials} and share many properties with spectrahedra.
 The \emph{generalized Lax conjecture} actually postulates that every rigidly convex set is a spectrahedron.
 While this statement is true for $n = 2$, it is open in higher dimensions \cite{Le05}.

-Note that our homotopy approach is useful beyond the established methods for solving semidefinite programs.
-First, as just mentioned, it is not clear whether each rigidly convex set is actually a spectrahedron, so we solve a potentially larger class of problems.
-It seems that no efficient general methods to solve hyperbolic programs are available yet.
-Second, even if a set is known to be a spectrahedron, it might be hard to find an explicit linear matrix inequality defining it.
-Third, even if the linear matrix inequality is explicitly known, it might be of much larger size than the degree of the corresponding real zero polynomial \cite{Rag19,Oli20}, whereas we work directly with this polynomial.
+Note that our homotopy approach is useful beyond the established methods for solving semidefinite programs: \begin{itemize} \item It is not clear whether each rigidly convex set is actually a spectrahedron, so we solve a potentially larger class of problems.
+It seems that no efficient general methods to solve hyperbolic programs are available yet. \item Even if a set is known to be a spectrahedron, it might be hard to find an explicit linear matrix inequality defining it. \item Even if the linear matrix inequality is known, it may be much larger than the degree of the corresponding real-zero polynomial, while we work directly with the polynomial.
+This behavior is on the one hand generic \cite{Rag19}, but there are also explicit examples with a proven super-polynomial overhead when described as spectrahedra \cite{Oli20}. \end{itemize}

 We will now review real zero polynomials and show that there exists a regular homotopy in the space of real zero polynomials.
 The special case of semidefinite programming follows as a special case (see \cref{ex:SDP_as_RZpoly}).